jorge-lherrera/inconclusive/README.md

 bun run verify
 ```

 No database, no docker, no backend to point at.
-The subject under test is a 400-line parts
+The subject under test ships in this
-warehouse that ships in this repository, with two defects planted in a tagged commit, so
+repository, with two defects planted in a tagged commit, so the differential has something
-the differential has something real to differentiate.
+real to differentiate.

 Each outcome on its own: